Prague Václav Havel Airport

 Delta Air Lines

-Prague Václav Havel Airport (formally Prague Ruzyne Airport) is the international gateway to Prague, Czech Republic and one of the busiest airports in Central Europe.
+Prague Václav Havel Airport (formerly Prague Ruzyne Airport) is the international gateway to Prague, Czech Republic and one of the busiest airports in Central Europe.
 Hosting regional and international passenger and cargo services for over 35 airlines, the airport is a hub for Czech Airlines, Smart Wings, Travel Service and Wizz Air.

 Location of Prague Václav Havel Airport, Czech Republic